Che-Oumar/comp2245-assignment4/README.md

-# comp2245-assignment4
-# COMP2245 Assignment 4
+# COMP2245 Lab 5

-This is Assignment 4 for Che-Oumar Weston on PHP and MySQL.
+This is Lab 5 for <Your Name> on PHP and MySQL